rear/rear/doc/user-guide/04-scenarios.md

 ## Bootable ISO

-If you simply want a bootable ISO on a central server, you would do:
+If you only want a bootable ISO on a central server, you would do:

     OUTPUT=ISO
     OUTPUT_URL=http://server/path-to-push/